intel/ai-reference-models/docs/image_segmentation/tensorflow/Tutorial.md

 The optimizations offered by Intel MKL-DNN allow TensorFlow to take advantage of the [advanced vector instruction sets](https://www.intel.ai/tensorflow-optimizations-intel-xeon-scalable-processor/) on modern Intel CPUs.
 Additionally, there are several runtime settings which can also improvement inference speed.
-Tuning these options to optimize CPU workloads is vital to enable max performance out of Intel-optimized TensorFlow.
+Tuning these options to optimize CPU workloads is vital to enable max performance out of Intel Optimizations for TensorFlow.
 Below are the set of run-time options tested empirically on 3D U-Net and recommended by Intel.

 | Run-time options  | Recommendations|